*This article includes affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Hummus and other bean based dips

-- Cheese, string cheese
+- Cheese or string cheese

-Fruits and vegetables
+Color – Fruits and vegetables

-- Grapes, apple slices
+- Apple slices

 And a couple extras to pack

 Consider packing a water bottle so that you can stay hydrated throughout the day.
 Additionally, if you have any after school sports or activities you might want to consider packing a few healthy snacks to help tide them over until dinner.

 Steph Magill, MS, RD, CD, FAND has over 20 years in public health and nutrition experience.
 As a performance nutritionist, Stephanie specializes in sports nutrition and provides simple and actionable information so that athletes can be well fueled for high performance on and off the field.
 Stephanie has a Master’s Degree in Nutrition and is a Fellow of the Academy of Nutrition and Dietetics.